 Thanksgiving leftovers filling your fridge?
 Looking for a great leftover turkey recipe?
 Every year, we spoon leftover turkey onto our plates, smothering it with cranberry sauce and stuffing though there never seems to be enough gravy to make the rounds.
 We make Thanksgiving casseroles and nourishing soups.
-This Thanksgiving, we served up a something a little different, something new that’s sure to become a mainstay in our home: leftover turkey hash with yams and fresh sage.
-Of course, subscribers to Nourished Kitchen’shealthy meal plans, will still enjoy turkey and butternut squash soup with quinoa this week – another one of my favorite ways to make use of Thanksgiving leftovers.
+This Thanksgiving, we served up something a little different, something new that’s sure to become a mainstay in our home: leftover turkey hash with yams and fresh sage.

 what to do with thanksgiving leftovers

-- Leftover Turkey: turkey and yam hash (see the recipe), turkey soup with vegetables, turkey soup with wild rice, turkey enchiladas, turkey sandwiches.
+- Leftover Turkey: turkey and yam hash, turkey soup with vegetables, turkey soup with wild rice, turkey enchiladas, turkey sandwiches.

 - Leftover Cranberry Sauce: use on sourdough or sprouted wheat bread as a jam or jelly, make cranberry-oat bars, use in cranberry sorbets